 It's the same with heat.
-We understand it is cold at home and therefore it is necessary to wear more than two layers.
+We understand that it is cold at home and therefore it is necessary to wear more than two layers.

-Signs of mental balance Signs of mental imbalance adequate perception of reality distorted perception of reality ability to acquire knowledge, logical thinking, deterioration of memory, attention, other intellectual abilities ability to analyze problems and make balanced decisions, chaotic, categorical thinking purposefulness, activity, independence, indecision, dependence on someone else's opinion ability to follow social norms and rules, tendency to break rules, moral norms and laws developed sense of responsibility for yourself (your life and health avoiding responsibility, developing bad habits critical thinking, increased suggestibility ability to adequately assess oneself, high self-esteem, low self-esteem, loss of faith in yourself and your abilities naturalness of behavior, politeness, politeness demonstrativeness, rudeness, arrogance capacity for compassion, kindness, emotional callousness, hostility, aggressiveness the ability to forgive and forget insults, malice self-control, impulsivity, various phobias optimism anxiety, despair

-Signs of social well-being Signs of social dysfunction easy to establish relationships, feel good even in unfamiliar company excessive shyness the ability to make friends, taking care of friendly relations in the family lack of close friends, unhealthy relationships in the family, at school, with peers developed communication skills, ability to listen and speak, avoid misunderstandings feeling of loneliness and misunderstanding kindness in communication, showing tolerance and respect for the interlocutor hostility, malice ability to give and receive help, ability to work in a team; inability to give and ask for help in the event of a conflict, taking care of the interests of all parties, proposing mutually beneficial solutions or compromise frequent conflicts and misunderstandings ability to motivate and persuade others, to be a leader and to lead Passivity, isolation
+Signs of mental balance Signs of mental imbalance adequate perception of reality distorted perception of reality ability to acquire knowledge, logical deterioration of memory, attention, other thinking, intellectual abilities ability to analyze problems and make chaotic, categorical thinking balanced decisions, purposefulness, activity, independence, indecision, dependence on someone else's opinion ability to follow social norms and rules, tendency to break rules, moral norms and laws developed sense of responsibility for yourself avoiding responsibility, developing bad (your life and health habits critical thinking, increased suggestibility ability to adequately assess oneself, high self- low self-esteem, loss of faith in yourself and esteem, your abilities naturalness of behavior, politeness, demonstrativeness, rudeness, arrogance politeness capacity for compassion, kindness, emotional callousness, hostility, aggressiveness the ability to forgive and forget insults, malice self-control, impulsivity, various phobias optimism anxiety, despair the ability to make friends, taking care of lack of close friends, unhealthy relationships friendly relations in the family in the family, at school, with peers. developed communication skills, ability to feeling of loneliness and misunderstanding listen and speak, avoid misunderstandings kindness in communication, showing hostility, malice tolerance and respect for the interlocutor ability to give and receive help, ability to inability to give and ask for help work in a team; in the event of a conflict, taking care of the frequent conflicts and misunderstandings interests of all parties, proposing mutually beneficial solutions or compromise ability to motivate and persuade others, to be Passivity, isolation a leader and to lead